gmlc-dispatches/dispatches/docs/models/fossil/integrated_ultra_supercritical_powerplant.rst

 ========================= ========================================================
 Variable Name             Description
 ========================= ========================================================
-:math:`NetPower`          Net power out from the power plant in MW :math:`PlantPowerOut`     Power out from the power plant in MW :math:`Revenue`           Revenue in $ per hour :math:`SaltInventory`     Total solar salt inventory in kg
+:math:`PlantPowerOut`     Power out from the power plant in MW :math:`Revenue`           Revenue in $ per hour :math:`SaltInventory`     Total solar salt inventory in kg